exyi/diplomka/diplomka/text/4-implementation-1-collection.md

 ![The asymmetric unit of [`6ros`](https://www.rcsb.org/structure/6ROS) structure is formed by a single strand, but the **biological assembly** is a duplex.
 The mmCIF file contains the coordinates of only one strand, and the second one is its symmetric copy.
 All basepairs are formed between the two strands.](../img/6ros-symmetry-illustration.png)

 PDBx/mmCIF files include the information to complete the biological unit as [a rotation matrix and a translation vector in the `pdbx_struct_oper_list` mmCIF category](https://mmcif.wwpdb.org/dictionaries/mmcif_pdbx_v50.dic/Categories/pdbx_struct_oper_list.html).
-This category may contain any number of transformations, labeled by the [PDB symmetry operation code] (http://www.bmsc.washington.edu/CrystaLinks/man/pdb/part_74.html).
+This category may contain any number of transformations, labeled by the [PDB symmetry operation code](http://www.bmsc.washington.edu/CrystaLinks/man/pdb/part_74.html).
 We thus do not have to handle the space group operations and solely rely on the provided transformation matrices.

 <!-- ```